wpsharks/s2member/readme.txt

 = v240325 =

 - (Framework) **Fix**: Some sites were getting a warning from v240315's restriction improvement when the WP REST request doesn't include a type or ID.
-Fixed in this release.See [thread 11347](https://f.wpsharks.com/t/11347)
+Fixed in this release.
+See [thread 11347](https://f.wpsharks.com/t/11347)

 - (Pro) **Enhancement**: Checkout success redirection URLs are now validated as safe with WordPress' _wp_validate_redirect_.
 To use a domain different than the site's, it can be allowed with wp's filter [allowed_redirect_hosts](https://developer.wordpress.org/reference/hooks/allowed_redirect_hosts/).